SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 otherwise, it returns a ``FlippedShape``.
 This violates the requirement to return values of only one type.
 In contrast,
-here's an example of a function whose opaque return type incorporates its generic type parameter:
+here's an example of a function that incorporates its generic type parameter into the underlying type of the value it returns:

-.. testcode:: opaque-result-err
+.. testcode:: opaque-result
    :compile: true

-   -> func `repeat`<T: Shape>(shape: T, count: Int) -> some Collection<T> {
+   -> func `repeat`<T: Shape>(shape: T, count: Int) -> some Collection {
           return Array<T>(repeating: shape, count: count)
       }

-..
-XXX Collection isn't generic -- this example doesn't work.

 In this case,
-although the return type varies depending on what ``T`` is, the values always have an underlying type of ``[T]``.
+the underlying type of the return value varies depending on what ``T`` is:
+Whatever shape is passed it,
+``repeat(shape:count:)`` creates and returns an array of that shape.
+Nevertheless,
+the return value always has the same underlying, namely ``[T]``, so it follows the requirement that functions with opaque return types must return values of only a single type.

 ..
 XXX talk about the "rules" for ORTs
    - type inference for associated types works